 By default, your profile is publicly available and Strava users can see you, your routes and your photos.
 You can see when you ran a route and how fast, as well as where you started - which will often be your home address.

 Let's drill down the settings and explain what they do and how to use them.
-Many of the settings below are available the Strava app on your phone, but some more detailed options are only available on the website.
+The settings are available in the Strava app on your phone and on the website.

 How to hide your training log